AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Collapsing track view

 If you have a lot of tracks, you can collapse them to a single line to show more tracks on the screen, by clicking the arrow button to the left of the track name.

+There are two levels of collapse, on the first click the arrow button moves to 45 degrees and non-overlapping triggers are combined into a single row.
+On the second click the arrow becomes horizontal and all of the triggers are combined into a single row.

 ### Table view